Helping every child find their voice, everywhere

 Here for Families and Schools

 AAC and Me isn’t just about technology.
-With lived experience of disability and education at its core, the consultancy understands the pressures families and schools face, and the need for support that is compassionate, practical and inclusive.
+With lived experience of disability and education at its heart, we understand the realities families and schools face and the need for support that is compassionate, practical and inclusive.

 From Classrooms to Communities